eric-sclafani/js_practice/todoApp/README.md

 - [x] When user hit "Enter" or select the "Add" button, it will add it to the list with a checkbox
 - [x] When the user clicks the checkbox, the todo item will get a strike through and gray out
 - [x] When the todo item is added to list, it will play a random animation.
-- [ ] User can click a button to generate a random TODO
+- [x] User can click a button to generate a random TODO
+- [ ] Add dropdown of todo font selections